 A candidate may be rated exceptionally well qualified (EWQ), well qualified (WQ), qualified (Q), or not qualified (NQ) based on various factors including his or her integrity, fairness, legal ability, and demonstrated commitment to equal justice.
 The JAJEC Chairs notify the Applicant of the rating within two days by phone or mail.
 This rating is valid for three years and ratings for candidates actively seeking positions are posted on this website.
 Although a rating is made public, all information disclosed by the Applicant or the Applicant’s references and all discussions of the Committee are kept confidential.

 1. Contact the current JAJEC Chair, Dua Abudiab.
 In your e-mail, please:

 a.
-Indicate the position(s) you are seeking; and
+Indicate the position(s) you are seeking;

-b.
+c.
 Attach an electronic copy (Word format please) of any one of the following judicial questionnaires (along with any supplements, including writing samples):

 (i).
 Washington State Bar Association

 (iii).
 Governor’s Office Uniform Judicial Evaluation Questionnaire.

 If you have more than one of the above, the Uniform Judicial Evaluation Questionnaire is preferred.